GutenBergExample/coblocks-pricing-table-block/readme.txt

 == Changelog ==

+= 1.0.2, January 05, 2018 =
+* Tweak: Modified the block's slug so that themes would not need to style both versions of the block.

 = 1.0.1, January 03, 2018 =
 * New: Combined the single, two, and three column pricing tables blocks into one block
 * New: Added a control to select 1, 2, or 3 tables across